ElectricRCAircraftGuy/ElectricRCAircraftGuy.github.io/_posts/2024-10-30-perfect-fridge-for-tesla-model-y.md

 ![image](https://github.com/user-attachments/assets/014e13c8-8649-4503-8068-9c81a5942705)

-Again, get the AB15 here: <https://amzn.to/4fr717k>.
+Again, get the Setpower AB15 mini-fridge/freezer here: <https://amzn.to/4fr717k>.
 I just got one for camping and road trips and it's perfect.
 It holds a gallon of milk just fine too.

+[Get $1000 off the purchase of a new Tesla here](https://ts.la/gabriel236516).
+I love my Tesla Model Y, and have lifted it even so I can take it off-roading to remote camping sites only trucks can normally get to.

 _This content is not sponsored.
 I bought the fridge myself.
 But, the Amazon links above to the product are affiliate links, so if you buy the fridge through those links, I get a small commission at no extra cost to you.
 Thanks for supporting my work!_